kukrik/qcubed-filemanager/README.md

 # QCubed FileManager Plugin

-## FileManager for QCubed v4
+## FileManager for QCubed-4

 The FileManager plugin includes itself, UploadHandler, MediaFinder, and the ckeditor image and file plugin.

+These plugins work starting from PHP version 8.3+.

 * The plugin author maintains that the correct approach is to consolidate all uploaded images and files into a specific location rather than scattering them throughout the file system.
 In line with this, FileManager has been developed.
 * Upon the initial deployment of FileManager, an "upload" folder is automatically created, where original images and files are consolidated.
-Simultaneously, within the "tmp" folder, the first folder "_files" is automatically created, containing subfolders "large," "medium," "thumbnail," and "zip".
+Simultaneously, within the "tmp" folder, the first folder "_files" is automatically created, containing subfolders "large," "medium," "thumbnail," "temp," and "zip".
 * The UploadHandler automatically generates images in folders "large," "medium," and "thumbnail" with suitable dimensions: up to 1500 px, up to 480 px, up to 320 px, respectively.
 * The "zip" folder is intended for compressing and sending downloaded files and folders to the user's browser.